IzC87/Ludo-Revamp/README.md

 - Being able to play versus the computer was important to me aswell.
 Aswell as automating the movements for the computer.
 This ended up being pretty complex until I came up with the "obvious" solution to just return all the tokens that can move for the player whose turn it is.
+The turn and movement of a player is the main reason why I restarted the project because I made it unnecesarry complicated and the bugs started to creep up on me.

 ## Coding process